Mouth Lesions in Children

 A mouth lesion is damaged tissue that may have a change in normal color.
 It may look like an ulcer, a raised bump, or sore.
 Your child may have one or more mouth lesions that may be painful.

 What causes a mouth lesion?

 The cause of your child's lesion may be unknown.
-A mouth lesion may be caused by trauma from biting the inside of his mouth or brushing his teeth and gums too hard.
-It may also be caused by a retainer or braces that rub against parts of his mouth.
+A mouth lesion may be caused by trauma from biting the inside of the mouth or brushing teeth and gums too hard.
+It may also be caused by a retainer or braces that rub against parts of the mouth.
 A viral, bacterial, or fungal infection can also cause a mouth lesion.
 Mouth lesions may be a side effect of certain medicines.

 How is a mouth lesion diagnosed?

 Your child's healthcare provider will ask when you or your child noticed the lesion and if the lesion's appearance has changed.
-He will also ask if your child has any other symptoms such as a fever, headaches, or chills.
+The provider will also ask if your child has any other symptoms such as a fever, headaches, or chills.
 Blood tests may show if your child is at higher risk for mouth lesions.
 Your child's healthcare provider may rub a cotton swab on one of the lesions and check it under a microscope.
-He may also send a sample of a lesion to a lab for tests.
+A sample of a lesion may be sent to a lab for tests.

 How is a mouth lesion treated?

 Your child's mouth lesion may go away on its own.
 Tell your child's healthcare provider about any medicines your child takes.
 Treatment depends on the cause of your child's lesion.
-If an infection has caused his mouth lesion, he may need medicine to treat it.
-He may also need any of the following:
+If an infection has caused the mouth lesion, medicine be needed to treat it.
+Your child may also need any of the following:

 - A mouth rinse, gel, or spray may be given to relieve pain.
 A mouth rinse may be given to help keep your child's mouth clean, or to prevent infection.